ccev/nestwatcher/configuration/config-files/areas.md

 ### How to generate a JSON in this format

 Since poracle.world is not around anymore, the best option would be to go to <http://geojson.io/>, draw a polygon and copy the part after `"coordinates"` on the right side, then bring that in the right format.
+Note that the coordinates will be in the wrong order.
+The script requires lat/lon while geojson.io returns lon/lat.